omprakash783/CourseM/README.md

 # CourseM
 The Node REST API for course management by teachers.

 The REST API created using Express and Mongoose protected with JWT authentication.
+It allows CRUD operations for teachers to login, create their courses, give assignments, take attendences and mark students.
+The students can login, watch their courses and assignments.

 #Installation Details